browserstack/enigma/docs/“How-to” guides/Running Tests.md

 # Running Unit Tests

-To run all tests in the code-base, run the following on the root directory for `enigma-public-central`
+To run all tests in the code-base, run the following on the root directory for `enigma`

 ```bash
 make test